bloomberg/pytest-memray/README.md

   hex)
---stacks=STACKS - Show the N stack entries when showing tracebacks of memory allocations --native - Show native frames when showing tracebacks of memory allocations (will be slower)
+--stacks=STACKS - Show the N stack entries when showing tracebacks of memory allocations --native - Show native frames when showing tracebacks of memory allocations (will be slower) --trace-python-allocators - Record allocations made by the Pymalloc allocator (will be slower)

 ## Configuration - INI